 The Earthworks steering committee formed in response to these changes in social care.
-The committee aimed to meet the aspirations of people with learning disabilities for social involvement and creative occupation.
+We aimed to meet the aspirations of people with learning disabilities for social involvement and creative occupation.
 Our driving principle was, and still is, to develop a place where all people are enabled to work together as equals.

-Our extensive consultation with service users, carers and social services revealed land-based activity to be the most popular creative occupation!
+Our extensive consultation with service users, carers and social services revealed land-based activity to be the most popular creative occupation.
 Thus Earthworks developed as a charity offering training and work experience in horticulture and conservation.